 We hold dear that being a Christ follower is more than attending a worship service once a week.
 We celebrate that this important gathering is what prepares us to worship God in everything we do, every day of the week.

-Baptism is a washing, a sacred act commanded by Jesus Himself.
+Baptism is a washing by the Holy Spirit.
 It is God’s gift to us that brings us into His family as His adopted children.
-When we obey Jesus’ command to baptize, God extends His grace in many ways.
 The baptized person begins a new relationship with God, receives forgiveness of sins and is blessed with gifts of the Holy Spirit.
 Baptism is God at work in human lives!
 It’s primarily about grace, not faith.
 Baptism is given to us in God’s name, we do not give it to ourselves.
-It is not the sign of our response to God, it is the sign and seal of what God has done for us.
 By the power and working of the Holy Spirit, we learn to live out our baptism everyday and in everything we do!
 Baptism rests upon Scripture.
-When God’s Word of promise and salvation is spoken at baptism, ordinary water becomes a means of grace to sinners.
-God uses ordinary water to do something most extraordinary: call us to be His people, invite us into His family and live in His eternal promises!
-Baptism is not a "get it done" experience, it is a "now we have begun" reality.
 Baptism is God's daily calling for us to live out the faith and life He has entrusted to us.

 The Lord's supper is effective–it does something.
 This is strange language to most of us.
 We understand how we do something, take the bread and break it and the cup and drink it, but we may not see how God does anything.
 We do not come to the table to learn something with just our minds: we come to meet God.
 God and people meet here and something happens.
 Here we touch eternity.
 Here God gives love, forgiveness, acceptance and we receive.
 He acts, and we adore.
 In prayer we go to God.
 In the Lord's Supper he comes to us.
 We are not learning something, or remembering something, but doing something–we are meeting God.